 There are many ways to assess the financial health of an industry using metrics derived from financial statements on income, assets, and liabilities.
 The ratios are calculated on a company basis: that is, for statistical purposes each company is assigned to an industry group based on its largest business segment.
 As a result, the "company" data presented may include revenues from non-chemical business activities by companies classified as basic chemical companies.
 On the other hand, the chemical operations of companies not classified as chemical companies would not be included in the sample of companies assigned to other, non-chemical industries.
 One should note that these figures are not compatible with data presented elsewhere in this section on basic chemicals.
 Details on the financial performance (solvency and liquidity, profitability, cash flow, etc.), are provided in a spreadsheet of annual data, available for ACC members on MemberExchange.

-Contact ACC's Economics & Statistics Department for more information.
+Profitability Measures

-Operating Margin 16 0.00/
+Operating Margin 9.2%

-5.3%

-Earnings Before Interest, Taxes, Depreciation and Amoritization (EBITA) 27 7.4%
+Earnings Before Interest, Taxes, Depreciation and Amoritization (EBITA) 16.2%

-Return on Equity 18 8.5%
+Return on Equity 6.1%

-Return on Net Assets 18 3.3%
+Return on Net Assets 6.6%

 Cash Flow Measures

-Cash Flow as a % of Long-Term Debt 26 5.9%
+Cash Flow as a % of Long-Term Debt 10.7%

-Cash Flow as a % of Revenues 17 7.1%
+Cash Flow as a % of Revenues 6.5%

 Solvency and Liquidity Measures

-Quick Ratio 0.77
+Quick Ratio 0.75

-Sales/Current Assets Ratio 2.05
+Sales/Current Assets Ratio 2.23

-Current Debt/Inventory Ratio 3.09
+Current Debt/Inventory Ratio 2.82

 Debt Management Measures

-Debt Ratio (Total Debt to Total Assets) 0.59
+Debt Ratio (Total Debt to Total Assets) 0.56

-Debt/Equity Ratio 1.45
+Debt/Equity Ratio 1.29

+1.20

 Asset Management Measures

-Inventories as a % of Revenues 14 1.4%
+Inventories as a % of Revenues 14.3%

-Revenues/Employee (thousands of dollars) \$787
+Revenues/Employee (thousands of dollars) 795

-Net Income/Employee (thousands of dollars) \$139
+Net Income/Employee (thousands of dollars) 47,740

-Table 2.6 - Chemicals: Select Measures of Financial Performance, 2018
+Table 2.6 - Chemicals: Select Measures of Financial Performance, 2019